merzlab/QUICK-docs/docs/source/installation-guide.rst

 1. Compatible Compilers and Hardware
 ------------------------------------

-We have tested QUICK v20.02 with following Compilers.
+We have tested QUICK-20.03 with following Compilers.

 • CPU version